palerdot/dexpressjs/Readme.md

 });
 ```

 I have been using expressjs for some time without even knowing what is possible in nodejs itself, hence this simple project.
-This simple framework may expanded once in a while in future.